RyanJulyan/Flask-BDA/README.md

 ```

-> **Note:** this will keep looping until you type and submit the words: "STOP_CREATING_FIELDS".
+> **Note:** This will keep looping until you type and submit the words: "STOP_CREATING_FIELDS".
 >
-> This allows you to create multiple fields for your module quickly and easily
+> This allows you to create multiple fields for your module quickly and easily.

 ### App changes

-> files and folders from the `create_module_template` folder are created for the `Projects` module, and then added to the `app` folder
+> Files and folders from the `create_module_template` folder are created for the `Projects` module, and then added to the `app` folder
 >
-> This will create a scaffolded admin pannel views, an API and public facing views and logic to allow you to imediately interact with the module you created.
+> This will create a scaffolded admin panel views, an API, and public-facing views and logic to allow you to immediately interact with the module you created.
 >
-> From the admin pannel you will be able to perform the following actions: Create, Read, Update, and Delete ("CRUD") for your new modle.
+> From the admin panel you will be able to perform the following actions: Create, Read, Update, and Delete ("CRUD") for your new module.
 >
-> The public facing views allows guest users (users not logged in) to see a view of the information provided
+> The public-facing views allows guest users (users not logged in) to see a view of the information provided

 ```
 └── `my_awesome_project`